 Hutchinson Protect'Air Max achieves a great seal for your tubeless tyre setup with minimal messy turmoil.
-The small, manageable bottle of sealant with a one-way valve cap allows for easy application and little reapplication due to drying.
-There's nothing special about the price, though, in this size bottle anyway.
+The small, manageable bottle of sealant with a one-way valve cap allows for easy application, and it's not a bad price either, though this 120ml size isn't the most cost-effective way to buy it.

-If you're already doing so, the Hutchinson Protect'Air Max makes for a good choice of latex sealant to combine with your tubeless-ready tyres and wheels.
-Having tested it on both a pair of road and cyclo-cross tyres, the sealant can 't be faulted for performance.
-The used pair of 'cross tyres sealed despite cuts and holes dotted around the casing, including an untreated old nail wound.
+Hutchinson's Protect'Air Max makes for a good choice of latex sealant to combine with your tubeless-ready tyres and wheels.
+Having tested it on both a pair of road and gravel tyres, the sealant can't be faulted for performance.
+Refitting the Specialized Rhombus tyres that I tested a few months back, they sealed despite cuts and holes dotted around the casing that I hadn't noticed before.

-Both pairs of tyres were subjected to a full range of pressure from rim-bouncing low to bullet-proof hard with minimal issues.
+Both sets of tyres were subjected to differing pressures to suit their applications – low for gravel, hard for the road – with minimal issues.
 Naturally, a little air escaped between rides, but rarely have I had a tubeless seal where that doesn't occur, especially when kept at high pressure.
-The peace of mind of not getting punctures remained true throughout the test period with the sealant doing its job well on dirty roads and in thorn strewn woods.
+Throughout the test period the sealant did its job well, with no punctures out on the roads or on the trails.

 Drying of sealant can be a major issue, but with only a month's testing it's not really possible to comment on its long-term ability.
-Having said that, I didn't have to top up the tyres with fluid in the month that I've used them, which is promising.
-Hutchinson makes no comment on its long-term performance, annoyingly.
+That said, I didn't have to top up the tyres with fluid in the month that I've used them, which is promising, and we have had a lot of very hot days.

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website

 Size tested: 120ml